 In some cases, if a supported spouse's cost of living has increased substantially, the court will hear a motion for modification to increase support.
 Sometimes this issue, a cost-of-living-adjustment, is factored into the initial alimony order.

 In some cases, the original divorce settlement agreement includes provisions about modification.
 The parties may agree that modification will be necessary under certain circumstances, or they may agree that there will be no modifications in the future (this is known as an “anti-lepis” provision; Caveat to all: Be VERY careful if you are being asked to consider such a clause in your settlement agreement.
 The ramifications and consequences can have a profound effect on the parties’ rights if such a provision is included.
-Of course, how good or bad such a provision may be is dependent upon whether you are the paying spouse or the receiving spouse.Discuss Your Divorce Proceeding with a Monmouth County Attorney
+Of course, how good or bad such a provision may be is dependent upon whether you are the paying spouse or the receiving spouse.Discuss Your Proceeding with an Alimony Modification Lawyer in Monmouth County

 If you want to request an alimony modification or termination of your alimony or, if you are faced with having to try and prevent your ex- spouse from terminating or modifying the alimony you receive in the Monmouth County Family Court or the surrounding area, you should consult a divorce lawyer who is familiar with these matters.
-At Goldstein Law Group, we run a sophisticated family law practice from our main office in Old Bridge, New Jersey.
-We also serve clients in communities such as Rumson, Freehold, and Colts Neck, as well as throughout Middlesex County.
+At Goldstein Law Group, we run a sophisticated family law practice from our main office in Metuchen, New Jersey.
+Our Monmouth County alimony modification attorneys also serve clients in communities such as Rumson, Freehold, and Colts Neck, as well as throughout Middlesex County.
 Contact us for a consultation at 732-967-6777 or via our online form.